pykeen/pykeen/docs/source/tutorial/understanding_evaluation.rst

 Only during the evaluation of the final model on the test set, it consists of training, validation, and test triples.
 We explicitly do not use test triples for filtering during HPO in order to avoid any test leakage.
-When using :class:`pykeen.evaluation.Evaluator` directly in your custom workflow to evaluate your model, the set of *known* true triples consists of the training triples and the triples to evaluate on.
+When using an :class:`pykeen.evaluation.Evaluator` directly in your custom workflow to evaluate your model, the set of *known* true triples consists of the training triples and the triples to evaluate on.
 However, you can provide additional triples that should be added to the set of *known* triples.